genericuser101/WindDesc/README.md

 🖥️ Contains all the CSV files which are used to train the GP and ML models.

 ### Wind Desc:
-* ⚙️ Cutoff - Contains the files for our cutoffs.

-* ⚙️ Fingerprint_Calc - Contains the three descriptor model used to generate the fingerprints and neightbour lists for simulations.

 * ⚙️ ML_Model - Machine Learning functionality and model.

 * ⚙️ GP_Model - Gaussian Process functionality and active learning loops.